Managing Cold Sores Before Your Dental Visit in West Ryde

 The most effective time to treat a cold sore is as soon as you feel an itching or tingling around your mouth.
 These symptoms may become apparent a few days before blisters break out, and it is at this time that the virus is most treatable.

-The number one medical approach to cold sores is antivirals.
+The primary medical approach to treating cold sores is the use of antivirals.
 Your doctor may recommend a prescription antiviral (tablet or topical cream) to treat your cold sores.
 Antivirals may reduce the length of an acute outbreak or prevent new outbreaks.

-To reduce your risk of a significant outbreak, you should begin antiviral therapy medication immediately upon feeling the approach of a cold sore, even if no blisters are yet apparent.
+To reduce your risk of a significant outbreak, you should begin antiviral therapy medicine immediately upon feeling the approach of a cold sore, even if no blisters are yet apparent.

 Prescription antivirals include: